posit-dev/positron/test/smoke/README.md

 Before any of the tests start executing the test framework clones down the [QA Content Examples](https://github.com/posit-dev/qa-example-content) repo.
 This repo contains R and Python files that are run by the automated tests and also includes data files (such as Excel, SQLite, & parquet) that support the test scripts.
 If you make additions to QA Content Examples for a test, please be sure that the data files are free to use in a public repository.

 For Python, add any package requirements to the `requirements.txt` file in the root of the [QA Content Examples](https://github.com/posit-dev/qa-example-content) repo.
 We generally do NOT pin them to a specific version, as test can be run against different versions of python and conflicts could arise.
 If this becomes a problem, we can revisit this mechanism.

+For R, add any package requirements to the "imports" section of the `DESCRIPTION` file in the root of the [QA Content Examples](https://github.com/posit-dev/qa-example-content) repo.

 ## Running tests